bradedelman/baller-android/README.md

 4. Add a Sample Baller View to your App
 	- Open MainActivity
-	- add 2 imports at the top
+	- add an import at the top

 	````
 	import com.affirm.baller.platform.BallerView
-	import java.net.URL
 	````

 	- delete this line: